Strato31/hackathon-lerobot-cube-bingo/README.md

   --resume=true \
   --policy.device=cuda \
   --policy.push_to_hub=false \
-  --steps=400 \
+  --steps=200000 \
   --wandb.enable=true \
   --wandb.disable_artifact=true
 ```

 > [!WARNING]
 > Here `--steps` is not the number of additional steps you want to do.
-Is the number of steps it must reach from the CKPT step you provided.
+It is the number of steps it must reach from the CKPT step you provided.

 #### Training with SmolVLA